 I wanted to create something unique that I could re-use again every Spring.
 After attending a fascinating pysanka workshop, I was inspired to learn other egg-decorating methods that I’ve never tried before.
 I picked up a carton of plastic crafting eggs, and thought about how I wanted to dress up my blank canvases.

 Is there anything more whimsical than an earthy nest housing bright blue eggs?
-To achieve that magical woodland vibe, I used a light blue matte paint in the colour “Marina Mist” (you could definitely choose a brighter colour like turquoise, but I wanted something a bit more muted and airy), and a sponge brush for the application.
-Sponge brushes are absolutely perfect to paint eggs, so I highly recommend them.
-They don’t leave brush streaks and they cover a good surface with an even coat of paint (the bristle brush you see below is for the speckling).
+To achieve that magical woodland vibe, I used a light blue matte paint in the colour “Marina Mist” as the base.
+You could definitely choose a more vibrant colour like turquoise, but I wanted something a bit more muted and airy.

 The easiest way I found to paint a rounded surface like an egg was to paint one half of the egg, place it in the carton, waited for it to dry, then flipped it over and painted the other half.
 I did 3 coats of paint, so I repeated this process 3 times (well, technically 6 times).
 You can see where the patience requirement comes in but luckily this paint dried pretty quickly, so you could easily knock this out in an afternoon.